What do anatomy students think of teaching staff?

 Do passion and knowledge in teaching drive understanding?

 Students frequently highlight lecturers’ enthusiasm and expertise as catalysts for learning.
-In intensive subjects such as anatomy and physiology, confident exposition and visible commitment help students connect theory with application.
+In intensive subjects such as anatomy and physiology, confident explanations and visible commitment help students connect theory with application.
 Teaching teams that combine deep knowledge with pedagogical clarity tend to lift engagement and help students persist with complex material.
-Institutions should recognise and share these practices across modules and support continuing professional development that emphasises explanation quality and scaffolded learning.
+Institutions should recognise and share these practices across modules, and support continuing professional development that emphasises explanation quality and scaffolded learning.

 Where are the gaps in support and guidance?